 And unfortunately, the answer is: It depends…

-It depends on how popular your course gets (which can definitely be influenced by the quality, but also whether you’re filling a need at the right time), and how much your students feel inclined to share it around.
+It depends on how popular your course gets (which can definitely be influenced by the quality, but also whether you’re filling an itching need at the right time), and how much your students feel inclined to share it around.
 You want to create quality content that people want to recommend to their friends and colleagues.

 There are some logistics-based things I can tell you though.
 First off, you are paid in royalties.
 This means that every month, you are paid a certain percentage of revenue that your courses generate for LinkedIn.
 The number on the paycheck?
 That will depend wildly.